Skip to main content

 1. Open a workflow on the Runchat Dashboard that has the images you want to train on.
 (Generate or upload them first if you don’t have them yet.)

 2. Hover over each image you want to include and click the checkbox in the corner to select it.
-Pick 10 to 20 images that share either a consistent style or a consistent subject.
+Pick 10 to 30 images that share one consistent look or one consistent subject — consistency is what makes a LoRA work, so don’t mix looks in a single training run.

 3. With images selected, click Train LoRA in the gallery selection toolbar at the top of the page.